13 Tips for Eating Out Healthy (& Deliciously)

 These strategies (in a bit more detail) plus specific foods to eat and avoid at various types of restaurants are in my book Prediabetes: A Complete Guide.

-1. Make a game plan and stick to it.
-Winging it rarely works, so set your plan before heading to the restaurant.
-Over the years, my most successful clients previewed menus online and made their choices at home in a leisurely environment.
-They give themselves time to think through their options instead of being influenced by the orders of their dining companions or nudges from the waitstaff.
-Those last-minute choices can do us in and make healthy eating out pretty darn near impossible.
+Winging it rarely works when it comes to eating out healthy, so set your plan before heading to the restaurant.
+Over the years, my most successful clients previewed menus online and leisurely made their choices at home.
+They take time to think through their options instead of being nudged by their dining companions or waitstaff.
+Those last-minute choices can do us in and make healthy eating out darn near impossible.
 Pre-deciding is a strategy I use often.
 And it’s not just a good tip for eating out healthy.
-Pre-deciding works its magic at home, work, the gym and more.
+Pre-deciding works its magic at home, work, the gym, and more.
 (Check out strategy #2 in a post about willpower.)

-2. Ask questions.
-It’s okay to ask questions about how the food is prepared.
+It’s okay to ask questions about the food preparation.
 Ask about the oils or fats used, and stick to heart-healthy liquid oils like canola, olive, and vegetable oils.
 As much as possible, avoid butter, lard, coconut oil, and bacon grease.
 Choose leaner cuts of meat such as skinless poultry, baked and broiled fish, and top sirloin steak.
 Inquire about sauces as well.
-Find out if they’re rich in fat or added sugars?
+Find out if they’re rich in fat or added sugars.

 Pro tip: The leanest cuts of beef have loin or round in the name, such as tenderloin and eye of the round.
 The leanest cuts of pork have loin in the name.

-2. Keep your overall healthy eating plan in mind.
 If your dinner plan includes higher-calorie fare, be mindful earlier in the day to keep calories in check.
-This doesn’t mean you should starve yourself all day to binge at night.
+This doesn’t mean starving yourself all day, so you can binge at night.
 But it is wise to eliminate the extras at other meals.
 You’ll save about 100 calories when you eat your lunchtime sandwich without a slice of cheese.
 And you could leave the croutons and ham off of your salad.
 Also think about ways to get in enough fruits and vegetables, two food groups frequently lacking from restaurant menus.
-If you don’t think ample produce will make it to your dinner plate, eat them at earlier meals and snacks.
+If ample produce will unlikely make it to your dinner plate, eat more fruits and vegetables at earlier meals and snacks.

 This pot of mussels helped me eat more seafood and even a few vegetables.

-Once at the restaurant, be sure to order filling foods.
+Pro tip: Once at the restaurant, order filling foods.
 Start your meal with a low-calorie salad or broth-based soup.
 Research shows this strategy can help you keep your overall calories in check.

-1. Be menu savvy.
-A few menu descriptors hint an item isn’t prepared in a healthful way.
+A few menu descriptors hint an item isn’t prepared healthfully.
 When in doubt, ask your server.
 Be leery of menu choices with these words:

 Alfredo, au gratin, batter-dipped, béchamel, breaded, bisque, confit, creamy, crispy (usually means fried), crunchy, crusted, fried, fritters, gooey, golden, rich, roux, scalloped, smothered, sizzling, tempura, or white sauce.